-Graduate students in French are encouraged to spend time studying in France and the Department has two yearly exchange programs — one with the Ecole Normale SupĂ©rieure (ENS) and another with the Institut dâ€™Anglais at the UniversitĂ© de Paris VII.
+Graduate students in French are encouraged to spend time studying in France and the Department has three yearly exchange programs — with the Ecole Normale SupĂ©rieure (ENS), the Institut dâ€™Anglais at the UniversitĂ© de Paris VII and UniversitĂ© de Tours FranĂ§ois-Rabelais.
 The Department usually selects advanced students to participate in the exchange programs, but from time to time a student who has fulfilled almost all of their other requirements and has not yet taken the Qualifying Exam is selected.

 These programs have always been sufficient to assure every student the opportunity to study abroad.

 Students selected to participate in the ENS exchange receive a Department Traveling Fellowship, which provides support to cover living expenses.
 ENS provides students with free housing and library privileges for the duration of the exchange.

 Paris VII Exchange

 Students selected to participate in the Paris VII exchange are hired by Paris VII to teach English language courses.
 Students are paid a monthly salary in euros for 12 months.
 Students also receive health coverage under the general conditions of the National French Health Insurance System.
 Unlike the ENS exchange, Paris VII participants must make their own housing arrangements.Â Only native English speakers are eligibile for this exchange program.